hhdao243/topic-modeling-and-tf-idf-analysis/README.md

 1. Conduct tf-idf analysis to find which words are associated most with the labels.
 2. Perform topic modeling to find unsupervisedly sub-topics by using LDA method.

-Two of objectives above could be used for a model that predicts labels or recommends related news.
+Two of objectives above could be used as features for a label prediction model and a recomendation system.